The choker alone betrayed her identity. Otherwise, I wouldn’t have recognized her. Many years earlier, she had worn nothing else.

 Sometimes, however, a person needs a healthy dose of flattery.

 The pain of our poor appraisal was sufficient to make her flee the room.
 How she would have escaped to somewhere safe for a girl without anything on remained a mystery.
-After class, her final layer still laid in a heap by her empty stool.
+After class, her final layer still lay in a heap by her empty stool.
 Once alone with the pile, I folded her property up, placed it in obvious reach and walked away to accommodate her private return.

 Nothing ever happened to the catsuit.
 Anyway, the term (my last to go before graduation) had almost ended.
 I never saw Fanny again … or hadn’t when, after many years, I encountered her, the coffee shop being where she and I were reunited.